You can reduce your risk of breast cancer by being physically active for around 20 minutes a day.

 How active do I need to be to reduce my risk?

-Why does being physically active reduce my risk of breast cancer?
+Why does being physically active reduce breast cancer risk?

-Being physically active can help you maintain a healthy weight, which can reduce your risk of breast cancer after the menopause.
+Being physically active can help you keep to a healthy weight, which can reduce your risk of breast cancer after the menopause.

 Exercise also reduces your risk in ways that are not related to your weight.
 This is not yet fully understood, but it may be because physical activity causes changes in the levels of various hormones in your body and may also boost your immune system.